benjaminbolling/RSW/paper.md

 \end{tabular}
 \end{table}

-Plotting the benchmarking results, we find the logarithmic graph given in Figure~\ref{fig:figure4}.
+Plotting the benchmarking results yields the logarithmic graph in Figure~\ref{fig:figure4}.
 As can be seen, the computation time $T_C$ increases exponentially with the number of weeks in a shift cycle on average in accordance with
 \[
 T_C(full) = \exp(5.046\times n_W)\times9\times10^{-7}
 \]